rdbo/libmem/docs/c/api/LM_UnloadModuleEx.md

 ```

 # Description
-The function `LM_UnloadModuleEx` unloads a module from the current process.
+Unloads a module from a specified process.

 # Parameters
- - `process`: The `process` parameter is a pointer to a structure representing a process in the
-system.
-It's the process that the module will be unloaded from.
+ - `process`: The process that the module will be unloaded from.
- - `module`: The `module` parameter represents the module that you want to unload from the process.
+ - `module`: The module that you want to unload from the process.

 # Return Value
-The function `LM_UnloadModuleEx` returns `LM_TRUE` if the module was successfully unloaded, and
+Returns `LM_TRUE` if the module was successfully unloaded, and `LM_FALSE` if it fails.
-`LM_FALSE` if there was an error.